Frequently Asked Questions

-Forward to email@example.com your completed protocol along with any informed consent letters, assent statements, etc. which are specific to your project to your project .
-Remember, every submission must include a copy of your CITI completion certificate.
+Forward to firstname.lastname@example.org your completed protocol along with any informed consent letters, assent statements, etc. which are specific to your project to your project .
+Remember, every submission must include a copy of all research personnel's CITI completion certificate.

 Do I really need to take the CITI course?